IBM/secure-and-personalize-your-app-using-appid/README.md

     ## Get your application URL
     $ ibmcloud cf apps

-Make a note of this News API Service URL.
+Make a note of this `News` Service URL.
 This will be used in later steps.

    #### 3.1.2 Deploy user management service